For many years in the nonprofit world, one of my favorite tasks was to help Boards and groups in a Mission Statement and Vision for their nonprofit.

 Sometimes this came under the umbrella of a board retreat or just because the nonprofit was embarking on new leadership, etc. Helping people go through this process was always fascinating to me, as personalities can really overpower a group quickly.

-Over the years of being in business, Marc and I have discovered that a Strategic Plan can be the single most helpful task in helping to focus goals and a purpose for doing what you have set out to do by working together.
+Over the years of being in business, Marc and I have discovered that a Strategic Map can be the single most helpful task in helping to focus goals and a purpose for doing what you have set out to do by working together.

-Strategic Planning is a bit different than setting goals.
+Strategic Mapping is a bit different than setting goals.
 Although those things can become part of the outcome of the process, it isn’t the function of the plan.
 The beginning (and most important part) of any strategic plan is to create a Mission Statement.
 From that ‘Purpose’ you can envision a future of where your marriage and your business will be going.

 Developing a mission and vision for your business or your marriage becomes the very core of your value system and the reason for doing what you are doing.